Risto-Stevcev/bs-odoc/README.md

   no redirection.

-That being said, it looks as though bsdoc is currently the official way to do things, and the popularity of the package would likely mean that these issues would get resolved eventually, after which this library would by likely be archived.
+That being said, it looks as though bsdoc is currently the official way to do things, and the popularity of the package would likely mean that these issues would get resolved eventually or upstream with odoc.

+This library is mostly a hack really -- if you need slightly different behavior feel free to fork it and modify the script.
+This library will be archived once odoc and/or bsdoc are updated to work well with bucklescript (and hopefully dune) in a way that's identical to native.

 ## License